turingschool/career-development-curriculum/module_three/job_search_strategies.md

 In contrast, [referral candidates](http://www.careerxroads.com/news/SourcesOfHire2013.pdf) are 3-4 times more likely to be hired than non-referral candidates.
 To add yourself to those numbers, today we'll talk about how to find a job without relying on just a job application.

 #### Turn & Talk
-At the end of last mod, you were asked to create a networking and outreach plan to execute during this mod.
+Last module, you were asked to create a networking and outreach plan to execute during this mod.
 The goal of this plan was to start your job search by creating connections.
 Turn and talk to provide your partner with an update on this plan:

 * What connections have you created?
 * What would you like to improve in your networking and outreach plans?